rails/rails/guides/source/constant_autoloading_and_reloading.md

 constant in the `Admin` module.
 It does not in the latter case, because `Admin` does not belong to the nesting.

-Unfortunately autoloading does not know the nesting in the spot where the constant was missing and so it is not able to act as Ruby would.
+Unfortunately Rails autoloading does not know the nesting in the spot where the constant was missing and so it is not able to act as Ruby would.
 In particular, if `Admin::User` is autoloadable, it will get autoloaded in either case.